softwaremill/elasticmq/README.md

     val elasticmqCore       = "org.elasticmq" %% "elasticmq-core"             % "0.7.0"

+Repository:

+    resolvers += "SoftwareMill Releases" at "https://nexus.softwaremill.com/content/repositories/releases"

+(ElasticMQ 0.7.0 cannot be deployed to Maven Central as its dependency - Spray - isn't deployed there yet.)

 If you want to use a snapshot version, you will need to add the [https://oss.sonatype.org/content/repositories/snapshots/](https://oss.sonatype.org/content/repositories/snapshots/) repository to your configuration.

 ElasticMQ dependencies in Maven